almata/Jekyll/skills.markdown

 ### Used at some point in my career

+- SQL to create and query databases (Access, MySQL, SQL Server, and Postgres).
 - Python and Django to create web applications.
 - Kotlin and Java to create Android native applications.
 - Swift and good old Objective-C to create iOS native applications.